wkye/personal-website/content/blog/2022-10-05-Make Your Own Website Using Hugo and Netlify/index.md

 ```

-The code that produces the image on your home page is also in[layouts/partials/profile.html](https://github.com/wkye/personal-website/blob/main/themes/hugo-theme-mini/layouts/partials/profile.html#L10)"
+The code that produces the image on your home page is also in [layouts/partials/profile.html](https://github.com/wkye/personal-website/blob/main/themes/hugo-theme-mini/layouts/partials/profile.html#L10)"
 ```
 <header class="profile">
     {{ if .Site.Params.avatarLink }}